lemairecarl/hypertrainer/README.md

 "local" platform.
 After having clicked "Submit", you should see the task appear in the table.

+To execute your script in a virtualenv (or conda env), add a `env.yaml` file next to the script.
+To know the format, please refer to [hypertrainer/sample/env.yaml](https://raw.githubusercontent.com/lemairecarl/hypertrainer/master/hypertrainer/sample/env.yaml).

 ### 3. Monitor a task

 When you refresh the dashboard, a number of columns will update to inform you